makersacademy/bowling-challenge/README.md

 - My aim was to create comprehensive and clear documentation, to ensure other developers could easily use and contribute to the project

 ### Design:
+- The source code for the application is located in the `public/js/src` directory
 - Private functions are prefixed with underscores, e.g. `frame._isStrike()`
 - Predicate functions which return boolean values begin with the word 'is', e.g. `game.isOver()`
 - **Game class**: Responsible for tracking the frames and the progress of the game